 If a product is not in stock or is a bespoke product, lead times may vary from a few weeks to a few months depending on the project needs.
 If you would like a more information for your project, you can request a quote.

-In North America, Havwoods has a showroom located in New York City, USA and in Toronto, Canada.
-You can visit our showrooms from 8:00am-5:30pm or book private appointments.
+In North America, Havwoods has a showroom located in New York City, USA.
+You can visit our showrooms from 9:00am-5:00pm or book private appointments.
 Whether it be virtual or in-person you can book a consultation with a product specialist.

 The WoodBook, published quarterly, is Havwoods go-to guide for our newest product launches, inspirational images, case studies, pricing and more.
 You can view The WoodBook online, and requested printed or digital editions with pricing here.

 Havwoods was founded in the UK in 1975.
 After growing a European and Australian presence, Havwoods North America opened in 2016.
-We are now located in both New York and Toronto.
+We are now located in New York.
 You can also browse all of our showrooms.